NewCreature/T3-Framework/readme.txt

 	Read the next key from the keyboard buffer.
 Returns 0 if there are no keys in the buffer.

+bool t3f_key_pressed(void)

+	Returns true if any key presses in the keyboard buffer.

 T3F has a few contains functions which allow you to create some modest 3D effects.
 Below is a list of structures and functions and their descriptions:

 T3F_VIEW

-	This structure hold projection data which is needed for all of the 3D functions.
+	This structure holds projection data which is needed for all of the 3D functions.

 T3F_VIEW * t3f_create_view(float ox, float oy, float w, float h, float vpx,